 Mustard Greens Recipe

-Y’all making authentic Southern Mustard Greens is a straight up art, and I’m here to teach you down home Mississippi skills.
-We slowly braise the greens in a savory smoked turkey flavored pot liquor with a kick of spice until they become the soul food meal of your dreams.
-This silky, perfectly spiced mustard greens recipe understands the assignment.
+Y’all making authentic Southern Mustard Greens is a straight up art, and I’m here to teach you down home Mississippi skills straight from my mama.
+She slowly braises the greens in a smoked turkey flavored pot liquor with a kick of spice until they become the soul food meal of your dreams.
+My family’s mustard greens recipe definitely understands the assignment.

 This post may contain affiliate links.
 Read our disclosure policy.